rvt/SoftRF/STRATUX.md

 ## **IMPORTANT**: after compiling/flashing

-You can use the `SoftRF/software/app/Settings/basic.html` script loaded in a browser to generate PSRFC sentence.
+You can use the (https://rvt.github.io/2022-11-03-stratux-softrf/)[2022-11-03-stratux-softrf] script loaded in a browser to generate *$PSRFC* sentence.
 SoftRF needs to be configured as follows:

 - disable "NMEA sentences - Legacy"